发布过程

 Open a PR for a Homebrew formula update for

-.Assuming you have
+cmctl.Assuming you have

-command to do this.
+brewinstalled, you can use thebrew bump-formula-prcommand to do this.
 You'll need the new tag name and the commit hash of that tag.
-Seebrew bump-formula-pr --help
+Seebrew bump-formula-pr --helpfor up to date details, but the command will be of the form:brew bump-formula-pr --dry-run --tag v0.10.0 --revision da3265115bfd8be5780801cc6105fa857ef71965 cmctlReplacing the tag and revision with the new ones.

 This will take time for the Homebrew team to review.
 Once the pull reqeust against https://github.com/homebrew/homebrew-core has been opened, continue with further release steps.